beckn/missions/UEI/implementation_guide_P2P_energy_trade.md

 }
 ```

-BPP can use the GET order/ API endpoint of the Observability Layer to fetch the updated Order objects.
+BPP can use the GET order/ API endpoint of the Observability Layer to fetch the updated Order objects and update their local copy of the Orders.

 ### status